goloshubov/fnlock-switch-tp-comp-usb-kb/README.md

 ```
 ## Keybinding
 Extension keybinding on USB and Bluetooth keyboards: <kbd> Ctrl </kbd> + <kbd> Esc </kbd>\
+It looks like there is no way to bind Fn button in keybindings, so Ctrl is fine too.

 Additionally, hardware keybinding on Bluetooth keyboard will work as well: <kbd> Fn </kbd> + <kbd> Esc </kbd>

 ## Custom keybinding